 Who can enter into a Primary Authority Scheme?

 The Primary Authority scheme is open to any business, charity or other organisation that is regulated by two or more fire and rescue services under the Regulatory Reform (Fire Safety) Order, 2005.

 A Primary Authority Scheme is most likely to benefit a business with premises in a number of local authority areas.

-You can choose which fire and rescue service you would like to enter into a Primary Authority Scheme with; it does not have to be the one nearest to your head office or in the county where you have the greatest number of outlets.
+You can choose any fire and rescue service you would like to enter into a Primary Authority Scheme with; it does not have to be the one nearest to your head office or in the county where you have the greatest number of outlets.

 Remember, a Primary Authority Scheme is a partnership arrangement so you should take time to ensure that the fire and rescue service that you choose to partner with is right for your business and can offer what you are hoping to get out of the scheme.